MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-activities-toolbox.md

 ### Remove activities from a personalized activity group

 Use this procedure to remove activities from a personalized activity group in the Service Manager Authoring Tool.
-Note that removing an activity from a group doesn't remove the activity from the Activity Library or from any other group.
+Removing an activity from a group doesn't remove the activity from the Activity Library or from any other group.

 > [!IMPORTANT]
 > You can only remove activities from personalized activity groups.
 You can't remove activities from the default activity groups.